 This expedition takes place in one of the most beautiful places on Earth - Svalbard.
 Its largest island, Spitsbergen, has an expansive feast of mountains, glaciers and icecaps and at almost 80º north, it is a frigidly cold place in March, making it the perfect stage for both a polar expedition and cold-climate training.
 We guarantee that this 10-day program will whet your Arctic appetite, at least temporarily, and set you up for survival and savvy in almost any polar or extreme-cold environment.

-March 22.
-Oversnow transport to Sassendalen.
-Begin ski tour.
-(We provide tented accommodation)
+Oversnow or boat transport to start.
+Begin ski tour (we provide tented accommodation)